rsksmart/devportal-1.0/content/rsk-devportal/solutions/babelfish.md

-The cornerstone of Babelfish is the XUSD token, which is itself a USD pegged stablecoin, while aggregating multiple other USD pegged stablecoins, such as DOC, RDOC, and others, providing a simplified and unified user experience for interacting with stablecoins.
+The cornerstone of Babelfish is the XUSD token, which is itself a USD pegged stablecoin, while aggregating multiple other USD pegged stablecoins, such as DOC, USDRIF, and others, providing a simplified and unified user experience for interacting with stablecoins.